Black Friday and Cyber Monday have passed, meaning we are now in the midst of the Christmas and winter sales.

 If you are an e-commerce store with a loyal audience, more often than not, people will land on your homepage at this busy shopping period looking for instant information on deals and offers.
 Optimize by using a large banner on your homepage or with a nudge to direct them to your specific offers.

-2. Stick to your winning products
+3.Focus on your winning products

 Think about how the offer is appearing to your viewers - both on your own webstore, email newsletters as well as Facebook and Instagram Ads.
 You want to make your content eye-catching and engaging so apply discounted price images, promotions and branding to your product images (image, left).